CHAPTER 4230. WAIVER OF SERVICE

 (7) Rehabilitative and training services.

-(8) Interim care of mentally retarded persons.
+(8) Interim care of individuals with an intellectual disability.

 (9) Unified intake.